Lambert Public Records Directory

 Elections & Voter Records

-Lambert, Mississippi voters are served by the Quitman County Circuit Clerk's Office, which administers elections for the county.
-The Circuit Clerk's office is located at 220 Chestnut Street, Suite 1, Marks, MS 38646, and can be reached at (662) 326-2661.
-This office handles voter registration, absentee ballot requests, election administration, and maintains voter rolls for all Quitman County precincts including the Lambert area.
-Mississippi residents can register to vote online through the Mississippi Online Voter Registration system at https://www.ms.gov/sos/voter_registration/pages/default.aspx, maintained by the Mississippi Secretary of State.
-Voter registration deadlines in Mississippi require registration at least 30 days before an election.
-Applicants must be U.S. citizens, at least 18 years old by the date of the election, residents of Mississippi and the county where registering, and not disqualified by a felony conviction (unless voting rights have been restored) or judicial determination of mental incapacity.
-Valid photo ID is required to vote in person in Mississippi, including driver's licenses, government employee IDs, U.S. passports, tribal photo IDs, student IDs from accredited Mississippi institutions, or Mississippi Voter Identification Cards available free from Circuit Clerk offices.
-Since Lambert is unincorporated, there are no municipal elections for mayor or city council; residents vote in county, state, and federal elections.
-Quitman County elections include positions such as Board of Supervisors (five districts), Sheriff, Circuit Clerk, Chancery Clerk, Tax Assessor, Tax Collector, Coroner, and other county offices.
-Mississippi holds statewide elections for Governor, Lieutenant Governor, and other statewide offices in odd-numbered years (most recently 2023, next in 2027).
+Mississippi residents can register to vote online through the Mississippi Online Voter Registration system at https://www.ms.gov/sos/voter_registration/pages/default.aspx, maintained by the Secretary of State.
+The state requires registration at least 30 days before any election.
+To qualify, applicants must be U.S. Citizens, at least 18 years old by election date, residents of Mississippi and the county where they're registering, and not disqualified by felony conviction unless voting rights have been restored or by judicial determination of mental incapacity.
+Valid photo ID is mandatory for in-person voting in Mississippi, including driver's licenses, government employee IDs, U.S. Passports, tribal photo IDs, student IDs from accredited Mississippi institutions, or Mississippi Voter Identification Cards available free from Circuit Clerk offices.
+Because Lambert is unincorporated, there are no municipal elections for mayor or city council.
+Residents participate in county, state, and federal elections instead.
+Quitman County elections cover positions including Board of Supervisors representing five districts, Sheriff, Circuit Clerk, Chancery Clerk, Tax Assessor, Tax Collector, Coroner, and other county offices.
+Mississippi conducts statewide elections for Governor, Lieutenant Governor, and other statewide offices in odd-numbered years, most recently in 2023 with the next scheduled for 2027.
 State legislative elections for the Mississippi House of Representatives and Mississippi Senate occur in odd years following redistricting.
-Lambert voters can find their assigned polling location by contacting the Quitman County Circuit Clerk at (662) 326-2661 or by using the Mississippi Secretary of State's polling place lookup tool at https://www.sos.ms.gov/elections-voting/pages/polling-place-search.aspx.
-In the November 2024 presidential election, Quitman County reported voter turnout of approximately 3,100 votes cast out of roughly 4,800 registered voters, representing a turnout rate near 65%, with results heavily favoring Democratic candidates as is typical in Mississippi Delta counties with majority African American populations.
-For the November 3, 2026 general election, Lambert and Quitman County voters will decide several important races.
-Mississippi does not have a U.S. Senate seat up for election in 2026 (Senator Roger Wicker's term expires in 2025 and Senator Cindy Hyde-Smith's in 2027).
-Governor and other statewide constitutional offices are not on the ballot in 2026 as those elections occurred in 2023.
-However, all U.S. House of Representatives seats are up every two years, so Lambert voters in Mississippi's 2nd Congressional District will vote for their Representative.
-Additionally, depending on the election cycle following redistricting, state legislative seats for the Mississippi House and Senate may be on the ballot.
-County offices such as Board of Supervisors positions may also be contested depending on term expirations.
-Mississippi allows absentee voting for voters who will be away from their county on election day, have a temporary or permanent physical disability, are 65 or older, are required to work on election day during polling hours, are a parent or caregiver of a person with a disability, are an election worker, or are a member of the military or their spouse or dependent.
-Absentee ballot applications must be submitted to the Circuit Clerk's office, and voted ballots must be received by 7:00 PM on election day (if mailed) or can be delivered in person until polls close.
-Mississippi election records that are public include voter registration lists (available to candidates and political parties under specific conditions), campaign finance reports filed with the Secretary of State and available at https://www.sos.ms.gov/elections-voting/campaign-finance, candidate qualifying information, and precinct-level election results published by the Secretary of State at https://www.sos.ms.gov/elections-voting/pages/election-results.aspx after certification.
+Local voters can find their assigned polling location by contacting the Quitman County Circuit Clerk at (662) 326-2661 or using the Mississippi Secretary of State's polling place lookup tool at https://www.sos.ms.gov/elections-voting/pages/polling-place-search.aspx.
+During the November 2024 presidential election, Quitman County reported approximately 3,100 votes cast from roughly 4,800 registered voters, representing a turnout rate near 65 percent.
+Results heavily favored Democratic candidates, typical for Mississippi Delta counties with majority African American populations.
+For the November 3, 2026 general election, voters here will decide several important races.
+Mississippi does not have a U.S. Senate seat up for election in 2026, as Senator Roger Wicker's term expires in 2025 and Senator Cindy Hyde-Smith's in 2027.
+Governor and other statewide constitutional offices aren't on the ballot in 2026 since those elections occurred in 2023.
+However, all U.S. House of Representatives seats are contested every two years, so residents in Mississippi's 2nd Congressional District will vote for their Representative.
+Depending on the election cycle following redistricting, state legislative seats for the Mississippi House and Senate may also appear on the ballot.
+County offices such as Board of Supervisors positions may be contested depending on term expirations.
+Mississippi permits absentee voting for voters who will be away from their county on election day, have a temporary or permanent physical disability, are 65 or older, are required to work on election day during polling hours, are a parent or caregiver of a person with a disability, are an election worker, or are military members or their spouses and dependents.
+Absentee ballot applications must be submitted to the Circuit Clerk's office, and voted ballots must be received by 7:00 PM on election day if mailed or can be delivered in person until polls close.
+Mississippi election records available to the public include voter registration lists, which are accessible to candidates and political parties under specific conditions, campaign finance reports filed with the Secretary of State and available at https://www.sos.ms.gov/elections-voting/campaign-finance, candidate qualifying information, and precinct-level election results published by the Secretary of State at https://www.sos.ms.gov/elections-voting/pages/election-results.aspx after certification.

 Frequently Asked Questions